bluehathi/leadsetu/README.md

 # LeadSetu

 LeadSetu is a workspace-based CRM and outreach platform for managing contacts, companies, prospect lists, and email campaigns.
-It is built with Laravel, Inertia.js, and React, and supports multi-user workspaces, advanced filtering, and SMTP-based email sending.
+Built with Laravel, Inertia.js, and React, it supports multi-user workspaces, advanced filtering, and SMTP-based email sending.

 ## Features